misterGF/sails-mssqlserver/README.md

 ### Running the tests

+Add test database configuration in ./test/integration/runner.js
+>npm install
+>npm test

 The exposed interfaces are generally passing unit tests.
 There are few exceptions resulting from the TODOs below:
->>TODO: Associations suite is complaining about "keyAt" although this same problem exists when running the unit tests in sails-mysqlv.10.0-rc7
+>>TODO: Associations suite is complaining about "keyAt" although this same problem exists when running the unit tests in sails-mysqlv.10.0-rc7.
+This is causing database tables to not be cleaned up.
+Subsequent test runs will need to have these tables dropped before testing again.